Visit Iguazu Falls

 The Brazilian Side

-The Brazilian Parque Nacional do Iguaçu offers the panoramic perspective: a single long walkway runs along the cliff edge, giving you the full width of the falls in one sustained view.
-It’s where you take the photograph.
-Entry is around R$115 for foreigners.
-The helicopter tour from the Brazilian side is controversial (noise disturbance to wildlife) and in our view not worth it.
+The Brazilian Parque Nacional do Iguaçu offers the panoramic perspective: a single long walkway runs along the cliff edge with the full width of the falls in sustained view.
+This is where you take the photograph.
+Entry costs around R$115 for foreigners (2024 rates; check current pricing).
+You can cross from Puerto Iguazú on the Argentine side by taxi or shuttle in about 45 minutes.

 Where to Stay